 As a summary

-These are the costs which you cannot stop.
+These are the costs that you cannot stop.
 When the 50/30/20 budget is used, 50 percent of the spending should be compensated for.
 Necessities are also the following:

 - Insurance for tenants or landlords